mabur/carma/readme.md

 CARMA is a single header with C ARray MAcros.

+It follows the tradition of developers implementing their own utility functions to deal with arrays, since the C standard library is a bit lacking in this regard.

 # Arrays

 Carma does not define any concrete array structs on its own.
-Instead, iterator works on any structs that follow certain conventions for its member variables.
+Instead, it works on any structs that follow certain conventions for its member variables.

 A **range** is defined as any struct that has a member variable `data` of pointer type and a member variable `count` of integer type: